Tentative agreement on recreational marijuana made; issue still controversial

 ALBANY, N.Y.
-(NEWS10)– Nearby states such as Massachusetts, and New Jersey have already legalized marijuana.
-Governor Cuomo would like New York to do the same, and he’s hoping legislation for adult use recreational marijuana will be passed by April 1st.
+(NEWS10) — Nearby states such as Massachusetts and New Jersey have already legalized marijuana.
+New York Gov. Andrew Cuomo would like New York to do the same, and he’s hoping legislation for adult use recreational marijuana will be passed by April 1.

-A tentative 3 way agreement has been reached by lawmakers to legalize recreational marijuana.
-While we have yet to see the final outcome of this agreement, it is expected to include a 9 percent sales tax that would go to the state and additional 4 percent sales tax that would go to localities.
+A tentative three-way agreement has been reached by lawmakers to legalize recreational marijuana.
+The agreement has not been made public, yet, but it is expected to include a 9 percent sales tax that would go to the state and additional 4 percent sales tax that would go to localities.

 However, not everyone is seeing this as a win.
 The New York State Sheriff’s Association is vocally opposed.
 Oneida County Sheriff Rob Maciol worries about the sale of marijuana on the black market— and stated people might be more inclined to avoid paying the sales tax.
 But that’s not his only concern.